tjd33/team14/docs/development/git_process.md

 # Now perform a rebase
 git rebase development new_branch

+# Now make sure that the remote branch has the same story as you
+git pull --rebase

+# Now you can push your changes up to the repository
+git push
 ```

 You can think of this as rebase development onto new_branch.
 This will rebase the development commits BEFORE the commits on your current branch.
 Make sure that you do it this way.
 It is very important.